-- Apnea Hypopnea Index or Respiratory Disturbance Index ≥ 5 (As defined by Hypopnea definition listed in background) AND ≤ 15 events per hour with documentation demonstrating any of the following symptoms or conditions: - Excessive daytime sleepiness, as documented by either a score of greater than 10 on the Epworth Sleepiness Scale

-- Impaired cognition or mood disorders - Hypertension - Ischemic heart disease or history of stroke - Cardiac arrhythmias - Pulmonary hypertension - Member has a minimum of one month of CPAP monitoring documentation that demonstrates CPAP failure (e.g., Apnea Hypopnea Index > 15 despite CPAP usage) or CPAP intolerance (e.g., < 4 hours per night, 5 nights per week) (As defined by Hypopnea definition listed in background) - 4.
+- Apnea Hypopnea Index or Respiratory Disturbance Index 5 (see definitions section of this policy below) AND 15 events per hour with documentation demonstrating any of the following symptoms or conditions: - Excessive daytime sleepiness, as documented by a score of greater than 10 on the Epworth Sleepiness Scale - Impaired cognition or mood disorders - Hypertension - Ischemic heart disease or history of stroke - Cardiac arrhythmias - Pulmonary hypertension - Member has a minimum of one month of CPAP monitoring documentation that demonstrates CPAP failure (e.g., Apnea Hypopnea Index > 15 despite CPAP usage) or CPAP intolerance (e.g., < 4 hours per night, 5 nights per week) (see definitions section of this policy below) - 4.
 Objective evidence of soft tissue and/or tongue base abnormalities with airway collapse - 5.
 Member is 18 years of age or older, or there is documentation that skeletal growth is complete